altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 If they hadn’t started a rash war, they could probably rule over the surrounding nations economically in the near future.

-【… In the wars between nations, the losses suffered will get greater in the future.
+"… In the wars between nations, the losses suffered will get greater in the future.
 With the advent of rifles, war will no longer be a contest of might, but literally killing each other.
-A ruler who still wants to start a war in such a situation will drown in their delusions of grandeur.】
+A ruler who still wants to start a war in such a situation will drown in their delusions of grandeur."<br/>

-【Ah…】
+"Ah…"<br/>

-【Or maybe, they just want to cover up their domestic failures by deceiving the public and diverting their attention.】
+"Or maybe, they just want to cover up their domestic failures by deceiving the public and diverting their attention."<br/>

-【What do you mean by deceiving?】
+"What do you mean by deceiving?"<br/>

-【… The duty of politics is the distribution of wealth.
+"… The duty of politics is the distribution of wealth.
 Be it public facilities, the development of industries or social welfare, all these are wealth.
 However, the upper class held on to this wealth stubbornly, so the middle and lower-class citizens will feel unhappy and bear a grudge.
 If unhappiness continues to pile up, the opposition of the current regime will grow stronger.
-During this time, the ruler will create an enemy— If they have a common enemy, people will unite easily, more likely to come to a collective consensus, and struck down most criticism.】
+During this time, the ruler will create an enemy— If they have a common enemy, people will unite easily, more likely to come to a collective consensus, and struck down most criticism."<br/>

 The young girl who was going to become a ruler turned pale.

-【It is the responsibility to soothe the unhappiness of the people.】
+"It is the responsibility to soothe the unhappiness of the people."<br/>

-【… It’s not easy to quell the unhappiness of the people.
+"… It’s not easy to quell the unhappiness of the people.
 It’s like dividing eight pizzas between ten people.
-Compared to that, branding a neighbouring country ‘evil’ is much easier.】
+Compared to that, branding a neighbouring country ‘evil’ is much easier."<br/>

-【How can they do that!?】
+"How can they do that!?"<br/>

-【… They don’t even need to produce the evidence against the enemy, and just need to make something up.
-If they tell the people about a foreign enemy, the ruler will easily gain the support of the masses, unite the citizens and dismiss anyone who opposes as unpatriotic— What an ideal country that will be, at least for dishonest rulers.】
+"… They don’t even need to produce the evidence against the enemy, and just need to make something up.
+If they tell the people about a foreign enemy, the ruler will easily gain the support of the masses, unite the citizens and dismiss anyone who opposes as unpatriotic— What an ideal country that will be, at least for dishonest rulers."<br/>

 Elise clenched her fist.

-【Did Margaret waged a war against the Belgarian Empire because of that!?】
+"Did Margaret waged a war against the Belgarian Empire because of that!?"<br/>

-【… She was just carrying out the will of those in power.
-During the war between the High Brittania Kingdom and the Belgarian Empire, how many plans to distribute wealth fairly had been discarded, how many citizens that needed aid has been abandoned, and how many voices that criticises the regime has been silenced?】
+"… She was just carrying out the will of those in power.
+During the war between the High Brittania Kingdom and the Belgarian Empire, how many plans to distribute wealth fairly had been discarded, how many citizens that needed aid has been abandoned, and how many voices that criticises the regime has been silenced?"<br/>

-【I… I’m so vexed.】
+"I… I’m so vexed."<br/>

 Her eyes were moist.
 He didn’t think that it would make her cry.
-【… Most rulers would aspire to work towards an ideal country in the beginning.
+"… Most rulers would aspire to work towards an ideal country in the beginning.
 But fair policies will be obstructed by those who already had vested interested, and they would be dragged down by the limitless demands of the public.
 In the end, they would depend on the illusion of a ‘common enemy’.
-If a ruler spent more time criticizing the flaws of other nations than the solutions of domestic issues, then it is certain that the ruler just needed an enemy to secure his own status and position.】
+If a ruler spent more time criticizing the flaws of other nations than the solutions of domestic issues, then it is certain that the ruler just needed an enemy to secure his own status and position."<br/>

 Am I going too far— Regis wondered uneasily.